fallencloud/bookNotes/README.md

 ## Steps

 1. Create the template for the books page
-   Import Bootstrap and Font Awesome.
+   -- Import Bootstrap and Font Awesome.
-   Add to the main style.css file.
+   -- Add to the main style.css file.
-   Create the books template file.
+   -- Create the book-list template file.
+2. Create the book-list class file.